 You can just as easily reach the Cliffs of Moher by bus from Ennis or Galway (check out these Galway B&Bs if you’re in town!).
 You’ll need to catch the Bus Éireann’s Route 350 to get to the cliffs.
 During summer (June, July, and August), you’ll have five opportunities each day to reach this Irish destination.

 If you’re not in Galway or Ennis, you’ll have to catch a bus to either location before departing to the cliffs.

 If you really want to enjoy the views of this spectacular natural wonder, you should consider taking the Cliffs of Moher Coastal Walk.
 This trail links Doolin and Liscannor and goes past the visitor center.

-While this 14km hike is relatively easy, there are some areas where the terrain is uneven, and the exposed cliff paths have no safety barriers.
+While this 8.6-mile hike is relatively easy, some areas have uneven terrain, and the exposed cliff paths have no safety barriers.
 So be sure to keep your wits about you.